Euro zone yields set to end the week higher as bets on rate hike increase | Headlines

 "We expect the ECB to accelerate quantitative tightening measures by bringing forward the deadline for the PEPP reinvestments by several quarters," said Reinhard Cluse, chief European economist at UBS, arguing that the ECB council should discuss the issue in October or later.
 "We see the ECB gently running a passive QT process," avoiding any market disruption, he added.

-Italy's 10-year government bond yield, the benchmark of the euro area's periphery, fell 2 bps to 4.33%.
-The spread between Italian and German 10-year yields was at 171 bps after reaching its widest level in almost a month on Thursday at 175.5 bps.
+Italy's 10-year government bond yield, the benchmark of the euro area's periphery, fell one bp at 4.34%.
+The spread between Italian and German 10-year yields was at 173 bps after reaching its widest level in almost a month on Thursday at 175.5 bps.

 "PEPP QT is likely surging up the agenda, putting EMU spreads on alert for widening risk," Citi analysts argued in a research note.